valentinoli/ada-2019-project-adagio/docs/assumptions.md

 **Vegetables**
 * A handful of vegetables which were available in Impex were not included in the analysis since they were not available in the FAO data.
 This was acceptable since these vegetables are not staples.
 They included parsley, rhubarb, and cardoons, among others.
 We decided that it was better to never include these vegetables in the analysis rather than assuming that their production in Switzerland is zero, because FAO does list items which have zero production.
 These items were not even listed, which would indicate that their production is not tracked.
+* Conversion of fresh onion emissions to dried onion emissions based on weight:
+  1 cup dried onion = 143.8g => equivalent fresh onion = 1388g => multiply fresh emission values by (9.65) 10
+* We have no information regarding the growing methods of vegetables, therefore where we have values for different methods, e.g. outside vs. in greenhouses (heated and passive), we average these values, assuming that there is a relatively even distribution of these growing methods.

 **Fruits**
 * Impex lumps raspberries, blackberries, mulberries, and loganberries together.
 These were thus all included under the category of `"raspberries"`.
 Similarly, the `"cranberries"` category includes both cranberries and bilberries.